edgarm1964/getcerts.sh/README.md

 This will save the currently installed certificates and store the newly created certificates into the configured system wide location.
-If all this was successful, he web server will be restarted.
+If all this was successful, the web server will be restarted.
 Due to this, it might be essential to run this step as `root`.

 #### General usage information